burakbudanur/gendocstring/README.md

     -   Can be changed in Preferences -> Keyboard Shortcuts -> extension.generateDocstring
 -   Command: `Generate Docstring`
 -   Right click menu: `Generate Docstring`

-## Extension Settings

-Extension Settings are the same as the [mother project](https://github.com/NilsJPWerner/autoDocstring#extension-settings) except for `autoDocstring.ServerEndpoint` :
--   `ai-docstring.ServerEndpoint`: endpoint address accessible to the server.

 This project is licensed under the [Apache 2.0 License](LICENSE) which is based on MIT License.